 - philological research,

-- corpus development, and
+- corpus development

-- digital publishing.
+- digital repatriation.

 Prakaś current portfolio is based around the development of a philological research framework for ancient manuscripts and texts: a comprehensive end-to-end solution for collaborative research, sustainable corpus development, and flexible digital publishing.
 The platforms include: